Small Business

 About Sortly

-Sortly is an inventory management solution that helps you track, manage, and organize your inventory—from any device, in any location.
-We’re an easy-to-use inventory software that’s perfect for small businesses.
-Sortly builds inventory tracking seamlessly into your workday so you can save time and money, satisfy your customers, and help your business succeed.
+Sortly is an inventory management solution that helps you track, manage, and organize your inventory from any device, in any location.
+We’re an easy-to-use inventory software that’s perfect for large or small companies.
+Sortly builds inventory tracking seamlessly into your workday so you can save time and money, satisfy your customers, and help your projects succeed.

-With Sortly, you can track inventory, supplies, parts, tools, assets like equipment and machinery, and anything else that matters to your business.
+With Sortly, you can track inventory, supplies, parts, tools, assets, and anything else that matters to your business.
 It comes equipped with smart features like barcoding & QR coding, low stock alerts, customizable folders, data-rich reporting, and much more.
 Best of all, you can update inventory right from your smartphone, whether you’re on the job, in the warehouse, or on the go.

-Whether you’re just getting started with inventory management or you’re an expert looking for a more efficient solution, we can transform how your company manages inventory—so you can focus on building your business.
+Whether you’re just getting started with inventory management or you’re an expert looking for a more efficient solution, we can transform how your company manages inventory—so you can focus on your business.
 That’s why over 15,000 businesses globally trust us as their inventory management solution.

 Start your two-week free trial of Sortly today.